Genome Integrity & Nucleic Acid Immunity

-The Gruber lab investigates molecular machines that act on DNA to ensure the integrity of genetic information by maintaining chromosomal DNA and defending against invasive DNA elements such as viruses and plasmids.
+We aim to understand how SMC-based molecular machines act on DNA to preserve the integrity of genetic information—both by maintaining chromosomal DNA and by defending against invasive elements such as viruses and plasmids.

 • How are chromosomes segregated during cell division?